-Rob Stephan is an archaeologist by training and has taught in the University of Arizona’s Department of Religious Studies and Classics and the Department of History since 2016.
+Rob Stephan is an archaeologist by training and has taught in the University of Arizona’s Department of Religious Studies and Classics since 2016.
+He also teaches courses for the UA Department of History.
 He hails from Cincinnati, OH but made the unpopular decision to attend the University of Michigan for his undergraduate studies.
 While in the glorious land of maize and blue he studied Classical Archaeology, Biological Anthropology, and Near Eastern Studies.
 Upon completing his BA in 2005, he left the Midwest to take his talents to Stanford University's PhD program in Classics.
 His thesis took an archaeological perspective to look at how the Roman Empire affected economic growth in the Mediterranean world, and he earned his PhD in 2014.

 Rob's research interests focus on how the material remains of the past can inform us about the economic performance of pre-modern societies.
 What cultural factors lead to improvements in economic well-being?
 How does socio-political development correlate with per capita material wealth?
 During the course of his studies, Rob has worked on archaeological excavations in Italy, Cyprus, Britain, Armenia, and the American Southwest.
 His current project uses archaeological survey to look at southern Sicily from prehistory through the medieval period.